 Staff told us they had good access to training.
 There was a system in place to monitor staff training to ensure essential training was completed each year.
-We saw that staff had appraisals where they had the opportunity to discuss training and development requirements.
 Staff working at the practice were supported to maintain their continuing professional development (CPD) as required by the General Dental Council (GDC).